 Want some examples of these real haunted places in the world?
 Did you know there's a frightening forest in Japan where people go to kill themselves?
 Or that there's an entire city in the Ukraine that was abandoned because of a nuclear explosion?
-What about some cliffs in the Philippines where ACTUAL DEAD PEOPLE HANG?
+What about some cliffs in the Philippines where dead people hang?
 Or a massive hill of crosses that mysteriously keeps getting bigger… and bigger… and bigger?

 Most people would traditionally avoid such scary places.
 But maybe you are that kind - the kind who seeks out churches made entirely of bones or abandoned mental hospitals and cemeteries the Devil supposedly visits on occasion.
-(You know who you are.)
 So if it does strike your fancy, you can choose to visit these most haunted real places in the world.
 Yes, these scary places really exist.

-Where childhood comes to die!
-The island's caretaker, Julian, supposedly found a little girl drowned in a canal with her doll floating nearby.
-He hung the doll in a tree in her honor, became obsessed with the mystery of who she was (whether real or made up in his head), and continued to hang dolls in tribute for 50 years until HE DIED WHERE SHE DID.Want to take a leisurely stroll through a forest of beheaded baby dolls covered in spiderwebs who may or may not whisper to each other?
-Um, no thanks.
+The island's caretaker, Don Julian Santana Barrera, supposedly found a little girl drowned in a canal with her doll floating nearby.
+He hung the doll in a tree in her honor, became obsessed with the mystery of who she was, and continued to hang dolls in tribute for fifty years until he died in the exact place where she died.